xhyrom/discord-datamining/data/articles/creator/articles/10423011974551/content.md

 <p><strong>How much money will I earn?</strong></p>
 <p>Discord has a <strong>90 / 10 split</strong>.
 This means you will receive 90% of the money that you earn from each monthly subscription and/or one-time purchase you sell, and Discord will keep 10%.
 Keep in mind, there are various fees that will impact your final payment amount.</p>
 <p><strong>When will I get paid?</strong></p>
 <p>Once you accept our Monetization Terms, your server will be reviewed at the end of each month to determine if you’re eligible to receive a payout.
-To receive your <strong>first payout</strong>, your server must have earned at least $100 and meet our <a href="https://support.discord.com/hc/en-us/articles/5330075836311-Monetization-Terms" target="_blank" rel="noopener noreferrer">Monetization Terms</a> and <a href="https://support.discord.com/hc/en-us/articles/10575066024983-Discord-Server-Subscription-Policy" target="_blank" rel="noopener noreferrer">Monetization Policy</a>.
+To receive your <strong>first payout</strong>, your server must have earned at least $100 and meet our <a href="https://support.discord.com/hc/en-us/articles/5330075836311-Monetization-Terms" target="_blank" rel="noopener noreferrer">Monetization Terms</a> and <a href="https://support.discord.com/hc/en-us/articles/10575066024983-Discord-Server-Subscription-Policy" target="_blank" rel="noopener noreferrer">Server Monetization Policy</a>.
 If your server has earned less than $100 on its first monthly review date, it will be reviewed again at the end of the next month—and we’ll continue this process until you’ve earned $100.</p>
 <p>Once you’ve earned your first payout, you’ll need to earn $25 to be eligible for <strong>subsequent payouts</strong>.</p>
 <p>For example:</p>
 <ul>